watchly/docs/docs/data-shippers/FluentD.md

 FluentD lifecycle consist of five different components which are:

 - Setup: Configure your `fluent.conf` file.
-- Inputs: Define your listeners.
+- Inputs: Define your input listeners.
 - Filters: Create a rule to allow or disallow an event.
 - Matches: Send output to **Axiom** when input data matches and pair specific data from your data input within your configuration.
 - Labels:  Groups filters and simplifies tag handling.